RAbeyrathna/T2A2-Game-Library-API/README.md

 #### `GET - /users/{user_id}` (Get One User record)

-This route allows users to retrieve an individual user record from the database.
+- This route allows users to retrieve an individual user record from the database.

 **Parameters/Response Body**:

-No parameters needed in the response body.
-Only a `user_id` in the route.
+- No parameters needed in the response body
+- `user_id` is passed through the route.

 **Response**:

-Returns the user record with the corresponding ID.
+- Returns the user record with the corresponding ID.

 Example response: